Bosworth Independent School

-Bosworth Independent School is a private co-educational boarding school, located in Northampton, England.
+Bosworth Independent School is a co-educational private day and boarding school, located in Northampton, England.
+Bosworth is a member of the 12 Cats Colleges.
 Previously known as Bosworth Independent College, the school's name was changed in February 2023.
+The school offers a variety of scholarships.

+The school is based around St. George’s Avenue and Barrack Road, with buildings for education and boarding being located on both.
+The main building being the Newton Building, acquired in 2023.
+Opposite the Newton Building is the racecourse, an 118 acre open space which was historically a horse racing track up until 1904.

 Organisation

-The School is part of the CATS Global Schools.
-It was founded in 1977.
+The School is part of the CATS Global Schools, which was founded in 1915.
+The School was founded in 1977 as a tutorial college.
+Today, Bosworth is a diverse, multinational school, educating local and international students.

 Academics

 The School offers programmes for Year 7, Year 8, Year 9, 2-year GCSE, 1-year GCSE, 2-year A-level, 18-month A-level and A-level preparation.

+Here are the latest academic results: